What's the status of the COVID-19 vaccine mandate in the US? | Health

 - United States

-The COVID-19 vaccine mandate in the US is on hold indefinitely because of legal challenges, but employers can still require the shots.
+What's the status of the COVID-19 vaccine mandate in the US?
+It's on hold indefinitely because of legal challenges, but employers can still require the shots.

 To control the spread of COVID-19, President Joe Biden previously said businesses with 100 or more employees would need to require COVID-19 vaccination or have workers get tested weekly for the virus.
-The rule was to take effect on Jan 4, affecting about 84 million workers nationwide.
+The rule was to take effect Jan.
+4, affecting about 84 million workers nationwide.

-But soon after the rule was issued by the US Occupational Safety and Health Administration, it faced multiple legal challenges from businesses, conservative groups, and Republican attorneys general that said the agency doesn't have the authority to mandate vaccines.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)